Beaver County

 About Beaver County:

-When visiting Beaver County you will find another example of typical basin and range territory.
-Early Archaic Indians as well as the Dominguez – Escalante expedition (1776) and even early trappers Jedediah S. Smith (1826) and John C. Fremont (1844) all came through this area before the county was created in 1856.
-Though a mining boom in the 1870’s put Beaver on the map, farming has sustained the area and is still the area’s major resource.
-People can still visit the old mining town of Frisco, now a ghost town.
-One unique feature of the area is the county’s geothermal power plant which uses natural steam from the ground and modern equipment to produce power.
+When visiting Beaver County you'll encounter typical basin and range territory.
+Early Archaic Indians, the Dominguez – Escalante expedition (1776) and trappers like Jedediah S. Smith (1826) and John C. Frémont (1844) all passed through the area before the county's creation in 1856.
+While a mining boom in the 1870s put Beaver on the map, farming has remained the area's main resource.
+Visitors can still explore the ghost town of Frisco.
+A unique feature of the region is its geothermal power plant, which harnesses natural steam and modern technology to generate electricity.

 Resources: